Portland Police Declare Unlawful Assembly During Protest

 As one group of protesters gathered outside the courthouse another marched to a precinct for the Multnomah County Sheriff’s Office and Portland Police Bureau.

-Police stated that protesters proceeded to throw glass bottles and direct lasers at officers.
-Just before 10 p.m., Portland police declared an unlawful assembly and directed people to disperse or they may be subject to use of force or be arrested.
+Police stated that protesters threw glass bottles and directed lasers at officers.
+Just before 10 p.m., Portland police declared an unlawful assembly and told people to disperse or they may be subject to use of force or be arrested.
 Police could be seen charging, multiple times, at protesters in the area.

 Thursday and Friday's protests also attracted more than 1,000 people — both nights were relatively peaceful.
 In a news release early Saturday, the Portland Police Bureau described Friday's crowd as subdued and said there was no police interaction with protesters.